Taking action on climate – and beyond

 Shale gas is a fossil fuel that requires a carbon-intensive extraction method named hydraulic fracturing - otherwise known as fracking.
 Quakers in Britain call for a ban on all intensive forms of fossil fuel extraction, including fracking, because extracting and burning these fuels is harmful to people and our planet.
 Instead of extracting new fossil fuels, we want investment in renewable, efficient energy that is affordable for all.

 Unfortunately, fracking has support from the UK government and wealthy investors.
-This year, we could see fracking site fully operating in the UK for the first time in six years.
 The industry could seriously undermine the UK's ability to meet its commitments made under UN climate deals.
 However, there is a powerful civil society movement to stop fracking from getting established, and Quakers are part of that.